BIlakkiya/google-pay-expense-sharing-system/README.md

 * Created a DataFrame using Pandas.
 * Checked for missing values.
-* Calculated summary statistics.
+* Generated summary statistics.
-* Generated contribution percentages.
+* Calculated contribution percentages.
 * Ranked spenders.
+* Exported processed data to XLS files.

 ## Expense Splitting Methodology

-The project uses **equal contribution** among participants.
+The project uses **equal expense splitting** among participants.
+Each expense is divided equally among the people involved in that transaction.

+Although expenses are split equally, users may contribute different amounts.
+Therefore, balances are calculated and final settlements are generated accordingly.

 ### Example